Let’s Face It, Stigma is Real

 Some of the deepest connections in my life came through the rave scene, not because of the scene itself, but because of the people who stood beside me in those spaces.
 In the early days, the energy felt raw and real.
 We danced together, supported each other, and in my case, created friendships that have lasted more than twenty years.

-The true gift was not just the environment, but the bonds that formed between people who showed up with openness and authenticity, thanks to the environment.
+The true gift was not just the environment, but the bonds that formed among people who showed up with openness and authenticity, thanks to it.
 Many of my closest friends today are people I first met on the dance floor.
-Those friendships have carried forward through every stage of life, reminding me that when authenticity is welcomed, connection has the chance to last.
+Those friendships have carried forward through every stage of life, reminding me that when authenticity is welcomed, connection can last.

 Subcultures like this often create conditions where people feel free to be themselves, and it’s in that freedom that friendships grow and a sense of belonging takes root.
 For me, this has been the power of connection on a community level; a shared heartbeat between people dancing side by side.